-To start with, the script verifies that the PostgreSQL version is at least 9.5, and that the current user has the superuser attribute.

-Then the script creates the emaj schema with its technical tables, types and functions.
+After having verified that the PostgreSQL version is at least 9.5, the script creates the emaj schema and populate it with technical tables, functions and some other objects.

 Caution: The emaj schema must only contain E-Maj related objects.